Dave839383/aiohttp-restful-tictactoe/README.md

 ```
 { 'player_name' : <a_name> }
 ```
-The first player to be added to a game is automatically assigned crosses.
+The first player to be added to a game is automatically assigned crosses, and is also assigned as the player who needs to make the first move.

 #### make a move in the game
 make a POST request to ```/game/{game_name}/player/{player_name}/move```.
 Send: